italiacardenas/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+**The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+The analysis below was performed in order to determine whether guidelines are being met by Lot.**

 **Total Summary**